Sawo-Community/100-DFR-Habitate/Saubhagya Bal/Feature2 : Virtual_Space/README.md

 ### Success Metric's to Track

-1. less no of people leaving the event room
+1. less no. of people leaving the event room
 2. Average Spend Time

 ### Go to market for the feature